jangrudo/ai-apocalypse/article.md

-Evolution of knowledge, and consequences for the possibility of effective control over AI
+﻿Evolution of knowledge, and consequences for the possibility of effective control over AI
 =========================================================================================

 Abstract
 --------

-It has been argued since long ago that the advent of super-intellgent machines is likely to disrupt the life on Earth to an unprecedented scale, possibly resulting in the appearance of a new type of life, which would ultimately drive humans to extinction.
+It has been argued since long ago that the advent of super-intelligent machines is likely to disrupt the life on Earth to an unprecedented scale, possibly resulting in the appearance of a new type of life, which would ultimately drive humans to extinction.
 We demonstrate that by building artificial intelligence, we are not creating anything